Sidney Powell vowed to ‘release the Kraken’ to help Donald Trump. She may now testify against him

 Despite losing her role on the campaign legal team, she remained in Trump’s orbit.
 She also participated in a fateful Dec.
 18, 2020 session in the Oval Office that became central to investigations of the Capitol insurrection.

-Along with Flynn, Powell suggested Trump that order the U.S. military to seize voting machines in the states, according to the report produced by the U.S. House committee that investigated Jan.
+Along with Flynn, Powell suggested that Trump order the U.S. military to seize voting machines in the states, according to the report produced by the U.S. House committee that investigated Jan.
 6. The meeting, which also involved the former head of the online retail company Overstock, devolved into shouting and screaming as White House lawyers and other officials tried to intervene, according to Jan.
 6 committee testimony.

 Trump considered naming her as a special counsel to investigate allegations of voter fraud, according to the committee.